nadarvijay/netflixGPT/README.md

     - Also enable firebase api option.
 As github action uses the firebase apis to deploy using firebase tools Google Cloud Console -> APIs & Services -> enable api and wait for 2 minutes

+    - Add env variables as well inside github repo secret key, they will be injected during the build time